LGN520/farreach-public/ae_instructions.md

 	- Each experiment needs multiple server rotations for different methods and parameter settings (**TIME: around 1-3 day(s)**).
 	- Each round includes multiple experiments to evaluate from different perspectives (**TIME: around 1-2 week(s)**).
 	- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**).
-- **You can follow the guides of each experiment later to select the methods and parameter settings you want before executing the corresponding script.**
+- **To save time, you can follow the guides of each experiment later to select a part of methods and parameter settings that you want before executing the corresponding script.**

 </br>